Howto Setup a Private Package Repository with reprepro and nginx

 As the number of servers I am responsible for grows, I have been trying to eliminate all non packaged software in production.
 Although ubuntu and Debian have massive software repositories, there are some things which just aren't available yet or are internal meta packages.
 Once the packages are built they need to be deployed to servers.
 The simplest way to do this is to run a private apt repository.
 There are a few options for building an apt repository, but the most popular and simplest seems to be reprepro.
 I used Sander Marechal and Lionel Porcheron's reprepro howtos as a basis for getting my repository up and running.

-nginx is a lightweight http server (and reverse proxy).
+nginx is a lightweight HTTP server (and reverse proxy).
 It performs very well serving static files, which is perfect for a package repository.
 I also wanted to minimise the memory footprint of the server, which made nginx appealing.

-To install the packages we need, run the following command:
+To install the packages we need, run sudo apt-get install reprepro nginx

 Then it is time to configure reprepro.
 First we create our directory structure: